lexfefegha/Computational-Futures-And-AI/README.md

 **Homework:**

-+ Make a full body experience emoji creator with PoseNet! see what you could do with p5.js capabilities <i>(like making shapes of the body)</i> & see what you could also do with [Teachable Machine](https://teachablemachine.withgoogle.com/)if you want to push the boundaries!!!
+Make a full body experience emoji creator with PoseNet!

++ See what you could do with p5.js capabilities <i>(like making shapes of the body)</i>.
++ See what you could also do with [Teachable Machine](https://teachablemachine.withgoogle.com/) if you want to push the boundaries!!!

 **Recommended Reading:**